 Image credits: Museum of Ice Cream

-Before you leave, pick up a little souvenir at the MOIC retail shop where everything is a pretty pastel pink.
+The experience at MOIC is designed to be around 60 to 90 minutes, but you can easily spend 2 hours here.
+Before you leave, pick up a little souvenir at the retail shop where everything is a pretty pastel pink.
 From cute pink caps to activewear, the shop has something for anyone looking for some much-needed retail therapy.

-Or, if you’re still feeling a little jelak from your tour through the museum, you could make a quick stop at their outdoor cafe and bar for some refreshing cocktails and light bites.
+Or, if you’re still feeling a little jelak from your tour through the museum, you could make a quick stop at their outdoor Dessert Bar for some refreshing cocktails and light bites.
+Try their freshly baked waffles paired with a scoop of ice cream ($12) and or a Tartufata pizza ($28) with topped with mushrooms, truffle, and thyme on some Parmigiano Reggiano DOP cheese.
+It’s also pet-friendly, so bring your furbabies for a day out in Dempsey.

 Make your mark in this room with magnetic walls covered in letters for you to play around with.
 These magnetic letters are also available for purchase at the retail store.